rhdhorchestrator/rhdhorchestrator.github.io/content/blog/developer-experience-detailed.md

 - **Workflow Type** - There are two supported types: infrastructure for operations returning output, and assessment for evaluation/assessment leading to potential infrastructure workflows.

 > **🚨 Deprecation Notice: 🚨**
-> In the next Orchestrator release, Workflow Types will be retired.
+> In Orchestrator 1.7 release, Workflow Types will be retired.
 All workflows will act as infrastructure workflows, and no workflow will act as an assessment workflow. <br>
 > The following document will be relevant up to Orchestrator version 1.6.

 On the final screen, you'll be prompted to input the CI/CD parameters and persistence-related parameters.